Codecademy/docs/content/java/concepts/methods/methods.md

 ## Return Type

 Methods can return any type listet under [data types](https://www.codecademy.com/resources/docs/java/data-types/).
-Additionally they can return instances any class.
+Additionally, they can return instances any class.
 If a method shouldn't return a value they have to be defined with the return type `void`.

 ## Name

 The name of a method should describe as much as possible what the method is doing.
-Ideally the programmer calling the method knows what the method does without having the need to look at the body.
+Ideally, the programmer calling the method knows what the method does without having the need to look at the body.
 By following the rule that a method should only do one thing, it's also easier to give it concise name.

 A valid name must follow the rules:

-- it has to start with a letter or an underscore (`_`) and can contain digits.
+- It has to start with a letter or an underscore (`_`) and can contain digits.
-- it could also start with a `$` but the specification of the language says that this shouldn't be done
+- It could also start with a `$` but the specification of the language says that this shouldn't be done
-- it can't have a name of keyword (i.e. `return` or `while`) however keywords can be within the name
+- It can't have a name of keyword (i.e. `return` or `while`) however keywords can be within the name

 Examples for valid method names: